ledgetech/ledge/README.md

 * Caching POST responses (serve-able to subsequent GET / HEAD requests).
 * PURGE requests to expire resources by URI (also supports wildcard patterns).
 * ESI 1.0 support.
 See [documentation](#esi_enabled) for exceptions.
+* Store gzipped responses and dynamically gunzip when Accept-Encoding: gzip is not present.

 ## Installation